quantrocket/networking/README.md

 I am thinking of the following possible changes:
 - Use pointers for internal JSON-data stead of common variables.
 This might decrease the needed memory but might also decrease the execution speed a bit.
 - JSON is just one possibility for serialization.
 There might be a common interface for several kinds of serialization.
 Each actual implementation of this abstract serialization might be handled by the server and clients.
+- Possibility to use a binary protocol.
+So the server/client structure is either using a text-protocol (including serialization) or a binary protocol.
+A problem about binary protocols might be endianess and byte size of primitive data.
+To make the code most flexible, text- and binary-protocols should be based on a common interface.